SciML/DiffEqFlux.jl/docs/src/index.md

 # DiffEqFlux

 DiffEqFlux.jl is not just for neural ordinary differential equations.
 DiffEqFlux.jl is for universal differential equations.
+Neural networks can be all or part of the model.
+They can be around the differential equation, in the cost function, or inside of the differential equation.
+Neural networks representing unknown portions of the model or functions can go anywhere you have uncertainty in the form of the scientific simulator.
 For an overview of the topic with applications, consult the paper [Universal Differential Equations for Scientific Machine Learning](https://arxiv.org/abs/2001.04385)